-Emmanuel Macron eyes next French polls after landslide win
+Emmanuel Macron eyes next French polls after huge win

 (CNN)French President-elect Emmanuel Macron will start getting his house in order Monday after a landslide victory that handed him the reins to the world's sixth-largest economy.

-The independent centrist beat his rival Marine Le Pen from the far-right National Front with a decisive 65.7% of the vote in Sunday's presidential election, according to the Interior Ministry.
+The independent centrist beat rival Marine Le Pen from the far-right National Front party with a decisive 66.1% of the ballots in Sunday's presidential vote, official figures show.

-Macron will now be looking to use his popularity to win hundreds of seats for his fledgling party En Marche! in legislative elections, in little over a month from now.
+Macron, who will be inaugurated this Sunday, is now looking to use his popularity to win hundreds of seats for his fledgling party En Marche! in legislative elections, in little over a month from now.

+The 39-year-old stepped down as leader of En Marche!
+Monday to concentrate on his new job.
+He'll be replaced by Catherine Barbaron.

+The movement will also be rebranded, becoming "La République En Marche" on July 15.

 Macron ran as an independent, but he founded En Marche! less than a year ago.
 Transforming an outfit so young into a political force will be no easy task.

-But one recent poll by OpinionWay-SLPV Analytics, for the Les Echos newspaper, showed that En Marche! could win the largest share -- even a majority -- of Parliament's 577 seats.
+But one recent poll by OpinionWay-SLPV Analytics, for the Les Echos newspaper, projected that Macron's party would win the largest share -- possibly a majority -- of parliament's 577 seats.

-Macron will need a strong En Marche! presence in Parliament to push his legislative agenda through as the country battles high unemployment, a stagnant economy and relentless security woes.
+Macron will need a strong En Marche! presence in the French parliament to push his legislative agenda through as the country battles high unemployment, a stagnant economy and relentless security problems.

 The government has also struggled to cope with immigration and integration, issues that drew throngs of supporters to Le Pen and her anti-migrant campaign.